shenglinwh/psvro/draft-jiang-sidrops-psvro.md

 Distinguishing between prefix hijacking, misconfigurations, and legitimate MOAS can be a complex task.
 The challenge arises from the resemblance of these behaviors, as they often display similar characteristics.
 Moreover, accurately identifying and classifying these situations necessitates a route origin registry with high coverage and accuracy.

-## Integrity of current Route Origin Registry
+# Problem Statement of current Route Origin Registry

-### Incompleteness of resource certification
+## Incompleteness of resource certification

 As mentioned in {{RFC7682}}, the lack of certification and incentives for maintaining up-to-date data within IRRs leads to lower accuracy of the information.
 While a few IRRs exhibit regular updates, others have low activity with many Route(6) objects remaining unchanged for several years.
 Recent measurement {{IRRegularities}} reveals that IRRs with low update activity exhibit lower overlap with BGP announcements than those with high update activity.
 This indicates that IRRs with lower activity may contain a higher proportion of outdated and stale Route(6) objects, thereby impacting the reliability of the route origin registry.